 I gathered stuff from around the house… found the old popsicle sticks, raided the sewing tins and junk drawers for buttons, thumbtacks, jewelry.
-After my first two, a ‘fairy door shoebox’ filled with tools and goodies, was a necessity.
+A ‘fairy door shoebox’ filled with tools and goodies, quickly became a necessity.

 I started with Gorilla Wood glue, with hopes that they will hold up to water outdoors and in fairy garden containers.
 Its rated indoor/outdoor use with Type2 water resistance, but what I like about this glue is that it sets quickly and there’s no foam like with regular gorilla glue.